TheOdinProject/curriculum/react/the_react_ecosystem/react_router.md

 ### Protected Routes

 Often, you will face a need to decide when a certain route is rendered or not.
 One use case is authentication, where you may want to render certain routes based on if the user is logged in or not.
+While there are many ways to do so, one of the easiest ways can be to conditionally creating a config for the router.

-While there are many ways to do so, one of the easiest can be to do so by conditionally creating a config for the router.
-But before we do so, let us remove our routes to a component of their own, so that we can add whatever conditional logic we want, if it exists as a hook (remember, we can't use hooks outside of a react component!).
+But before we do that, let us refactor our routes to a component of their own, so that we can add whatever conditional logic we want, if it exists as a hook (remember, we can't use hooks outside of a react component!).
 Even if you don't have any need for a conditional rendering of routes, it is much neater nonetheless, to have them seperate.
 Create a new `Router.js` component and move your routes to it.

 ~~~jsx
 import { createBrowserRouter, RouterProvider } from "react-router-dom";